Zhang Yongzhen: Career

 Zhang is a professor at Fudan University in Shanghai and works at the Chinese Center for Disease Control and Prevention.
 His research involves RNA sequencing, and he has discovered numerous RNA viruses with collaborator Edward C. Holmes of the University of Sydney.
 He has created a network of labs dedicated to monitoring novel viruses.

 His laboratory, a Level 3 biosafety lab, is part of the Shanghai Public Health Clinical Center.

-In 2019, Zhang got preliminary approval for funding from the Ministry of Science and Technology of China to run a national survey and database of pathogenic viruses, though as of 2020 the project was delayed by red tape.
+In 2019, Zhang was given preliminary approval for funding from the Ministry of Science and Technology of China to run a national survey and database of pathogenic viruses, though as of 2020 the project was delayed by red tape.

 COVID-19 pandemic

 On 3 January 2020, Zhang's team received a test tube containing swabs from the initial outbreak of a pneumonia outbreak in Wuhan, caused by what would eventually be known as COVID-19.
-Zhang and his team were able to sequence the virus's genome by 2AM on 5 January.
+Zhang and his team were able to sequence the virus's genome by 2am on 5 January.
 On that day Zhang uploaded the genome to the United States National Center for Biotechnology Information and notified the Shanghai municipal health authority.
 Zhang also contacted Wuhan Central Hospital and the Chinese Ministry of Health, arguing that the virus was similar to SARS and that it spread by respiratory transmission.
 He advised "emergency public measures to protect against this disease" and the development of antiviral treatments.

 On 11 January, Edward C. Holmes contacted Zhang for permission to publish the virus's genome.
 Zhang granted permission, and Holmes published the genome on virological.org that day.
 The Chinese government had prohibited labs from publishing information about the new coronavirus, though Zhang later said he did not know about the prohibition.
 The next day, the Shanghai Health Commission ordered Zhang's laboratory to close temporarily for "rectification".
-In an interview published by Nature Magazine in December 2020, Zhang said officials issued the order to update biosafety protocols.
+In an interview published by Nature in December 2020, Zhang said officials issued the order to update biosafety protocols.
 On 24 January the lab was accredited to research the novel coronavirus.
 Over the next three months the lab tested more than 30,000 viral samples, according to Fan Wu, another researcher involved in sequencing SARS-CoV-2.

-On 3 February 2020, Zhang's team's discovery was published in the journal Nature.
+On 3 February 2020, Zhang's team's discovery was published in Nature.

-Of the early response to the COVID-19 outbreak, Zhang later said, "nobody listened to us, and that’s really tragic."
+Of the early response to the COVID-19 outbreak, Zhang later said, "nobody listened to us, and that's really tragic".

+On Monday, 27 April 2024, Zhang said that he had been evicted from the lab; the Shanghai Public Health Clinical Center said that the lab was closed for safety reasons.
+As a protest, Zhang took up residence on a piece of cardboard outside the front door of the laboratory and remained there despite rain.
+On May 1, Zhang reported that he had been allowed back into the facility.